NormalVR/Normcore-Documentation/docs/guides/creating-a-multiplayer-drawing-app.md

 Works like a charm!
 Export a build and send it to a friend.
 You’ll both be able to join the same space and draw with each other :)

-You can download the complete project [here](</downloads/Normcore Multiplayer Drawing-Multiplayer.zip>).
+You can download the complete project from the [Normcore Samples repository](https://github.com/NormalVR/Normcore-Samples).

 Fun things to try now: